tacoinfra/kiln/README.md

 KILNARGS="--network=zeronet -- --port=8080"
 ```

 This sets Kiln to run on zeronet and use the port 8080.
 Note the `--` before `--port` configuration.
+After editing the file, do `sudo systemctl restart kiln` to start kiln with the new configuration.

 ## Building from Source